parsegraph/tmuxify/README.md

 To configure tmuxify, you can create a tmuxify.sh file in your project directory, and then create the scripts used for the tmux panes.
-The tmuxify.sh file is optional, but at least one script must be in panes for tmuxify to work.
+The tmuxify.sh file is optional, but at least one script must be in the panes directory for tmuxify to work.

 The following is an example tmuxify.sh